Mia Zapata: The Gits

 The Gits, who included guitarist Andrew "Joe Spleen" Kessler, drummer Steve Moriarty, and bassist Matt Dresdner, met in Ohio in 1986.
-A few years later, the band decided to move to Seattle to engage in city's burgeoning music scene.
+A few years later, the band decided to move to Seattle to engage in the city's burgeoning music scene.
 The band quickly developed a following within the local underground punk scene.
 The band as a whole and Zapata in particular became popular with the Seattle feminist community.

 In 1990 the Gits went on a successful international tour without the support of a record label.
 In 1992, their first independent album, Frenching the Bully, was released.
 The album had hits such as "Another Shot of Whiskey", "Second Skin", and "Here's to Your Fuck", receiving positive reviews.
 The band had planned a large U.S. and European tour as well a series of local shows and was being courted by various labels.
 Before the band could finish and release their second album, Enter: The Conquering Chicken, Zapata was murdered.

-After her death, the band continued to make music and found success in their second album with singles such as "Seaweed" and "Precious Blood".
+After Zapata's death, the band continued to make music and found success in their second album with singles such as "Seaweed" and "Precious Blood".